-In matters of academic grievance, the process of academic appeal is outlined in the Mississippi College Undergraduate Catalog.
+In matters of academic grievance, the process of academic appeal is outlined in the Mississippi College Undergraduate Catalog and Academic Appeals & Complaints procedure.
 This campus-wide procedure applies to nursing and pre-nursing students as does the procedure outlined in the Mississippi College School of Nursing Student Handbook.